-- Content: A typical Code might include:
+3. Content – A typical code might include:

-- An inspirational message from the CEO about the benefits of ethical behaviour
+- An inspirational message from the CEO about the benefits of ethical behaviour.

-- Examples of typical ethical challenges and how the Code can clarify the right action to take
+- Examples of typical ethical challenges and how the code can clarify the right action to take.

-- Identification of key stakeholders and reciprocal obligations
+- Identification of key stakeholders and reciprocal obligations.

-- Handy checklists of enablers and barriers to engagement with the Code’s intent.
+- Handy checklists of enablers and barriers to engagement with the code’s intent.

-- A ladder of escalation on how to raise issues and the key people who can help
+- A ladder of escalation on how to raise issues and the key people who can help.

-- The protections awarded to employees who speak up
+- The protections awarded to employees who speak up.

-Please fill out the form below to get in touch with us and to start the discussion about your business ethics issues.
-You can also call us now on 0430 889 850 or email us directly at firstname.lastname@example.org.
+Please fill out the form below to get in touch regarding your organisation's needs and we will get back to you as soon as possible.
+You can also call us on 0430 889 850 or email us directly at firstname.lastname@example.org.